 4. Set the container in a cool, dark place and let the salt work its magic.
 Scrape off the white scum that begins to form after a day or two and continue to do so throughout the first week.
 Be sure that the cabbage remains below the brine at all times.
 After the first week, the fermentation process will slow down and the white scum formation will begin to dissipate.
 Let sit for an additional two to three weeks.
 Once your sauerkraut is ready, transfer it to a covered container and refrigerate.
 It will keep for several months.

-3 Easy Fermenter Wide Mouth Lids and Pump, $26.98 on Amazon
+3 Easy Fermenter Wide Mouth Lids and Pump, $25.99 from Amazon

 These lids fit any standard wide-mouth jar and are specially designed to prevent mold (and ensure you don't have to burp your jar).